 same pitch affects color and warmth

-Ideal tandas bring to the audience consistent feelings, which let the DJs get more accurate expectations and results.
+Ideal tandas bring to the audience consistent feelings, which let the DJs get accurate expectation on reactions.
 For orquestas with abundant recorded resources, e.g. Canaro, D’Arienzo, it is relatively easier to achieve the goal.

 Tags and Catalogs

-Before referring to the orquesta pages, it is suggested to have sufficient materials of decent quality at least for some certain orquestas.
-This series is not a guide on where to get recordings, but a manual on how to play with these recordings when you already have them.
+Before referring to the orquesta pages, it is suggested to have sufficient materials of decent quality, at least for some certain orquestas.
+This series is not a guide of where to get recordings, but a manual on how to play with these recordings when you have them in hands.
 Below are the tags I use:

 Date: official recording dates.